speerdo/ultraviolet-nebula/src/content/work/mounjaro.md

 ### Technical Details

 The site was built using Next.js 13 with App Router, leveraging the latest React features and best practices.
-We implemented a custom design system using Tailwind CSS, ensuring consistent styling and excellent responsive behavior across all devices.
+We implemented a custom design system using React, SCSS, and HTML, ensuring consistent styling and excellent responsive behavior across all devices.

 Performance optimization was a key focus, implementing:
 - Static page generation where possible
 - Dynamic imports for larger components
 - Efficient image optimization
 - Robust caching strategies

-### Impact

-The new website has seen significant improvements in user engagement:
-- 40% increase in average session duration
-- 25% decrease in bounce rate
-- 95% accessibility score